andrepgsilva/ev-charging-management/README.md

 - Performance: Queries for recent sessions (e.g., “last month’s usage”) only scan relevant partitions, not the entire table.
 - Maintenance: Old data can be dropped instantly by removing a partition, making retention policies efficient.
-- Scalability: Each partition remains a manageable size, avoiding full-table scans and bloated indexes.
+- Scalability: Each partition remains a manageable size, avoiding full-table scans.

 ### 🧑‍💻 Author
 Made with ❤️ by Andre Silva